wearefrank/frank-runner/README.md

 # Eclipse

 Choose one of the methods described in the sections below to run the build.xml and/or restart.bat in your project.
-See section [Switching projects](#switching-projects) for more information on the build.xml and restart.bat and how to add them to your project in case they don't exist yet.
+See section [Installation](#installation) for more information on the build.xml and restart.bat and how to add them to your project in case they don't exist yet.

 ## Ant